AdaCore/gnatstudio/docs/users_guide/main_window.rst

   vertically or horizontally.
 If you moved boxes, this algorithm tries to preserve their positions as much as possible.

-  You can use the :guilabel:`Refresh layout` button in the local toolbar to recompute the layout at any time, even of boxes that you moved.
+  Use the :guilabel:`Refresh layout` button in the local toolbar to recompute the layout at any time, even of boxes that you moved.

 * Moving boxes

-  You can move items with your mouse.
+  Move boxes with your mouse.
 Drag the box by clicking on its title bar.
 The box's links are still be displayed during the move, so you can see whether it overlaps any other box.
 If you try to move the box outside the visible part of the browser, it will be scrolled.

 * Selecting boxes

-  You can select a box by clicking on it.
-You can select multiple boxes by holding the :kbd:`control` key while clicking in each box.
-Alternatively, you can create a rectangle using your mouse.
-All boxes found in the rectangle when the mouse is released are selected.
+  Select a box by clicking it.
+Select multiple boxes by holding the :kbd:`control` key while clicking in each box.
+Alternatively, you can create a rectangle using your mouse; all boxes found in the rectangle when the mouse is released are selected.

   Selected boxes have a different title bar color.
 All boxes linked to